fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 ### Maximize efforts

-With the assets you've worked on for your Product Hunt launch, you can maximize efforts by launching on more places, like [Hacker News](https://git.new/meow/hn) and [Dev Hunt](https://git.new/meow/dh), an open-source alternative for dev-first products.
+With the assets you've worked on for your Product Hunt launch, you can maximize efforts by launching on more places, like Hacker News and Dev Hunt, an open-source alternative for dev-first products. [^13]

 ### Engage with the community